 Democracy Fund is a bipartisan foundation that invests in organizations working to ensure our political system is able to withstand new challenges and deliver on its promise to the American people.
 Today, modern challenges – such as hyper partisanship, money in politics, and struggling media – threaten the health of American democracy.
 Democracy Fund invests in change makers who advocate for solutions that can bring lasting improvements to our political system and build bridges that help people come together to serve our nation.

-We’ll regularly send updates about new findings.
-Sign up for our newsletter to stay in the loop.
+We regularly send updates about new findings.
+Subscribe to our newsletter below to stay in the loop.